nd1012/wan24-Crypto/src/wan24-Crypto Docs/index.md

 [issue](https://github.com/nd1012/wan24-Crypto/issues/new) - I'd be glad to
 help!
 If you've found a security issue, please report it private.

+**NOTE**: The cipher output of this library may include a header, which can't (yet) be interpreted by any third party vendor code (which is true especially if the raw data was compressed before encryption, which is the default).
+That means, a cipher output of this library can't be decrypted with a third party crypto library, even this library implements standard cryptographic algorithms.

+Using this library for a cipher which has to be exchanged with a third party application, which relies on working with standard crypto algorithm output, is not recommended - it may not work!

+Anyway, this library should be a good choice for isolated use within your application(s), if want to avoid a hussle with implementing newer crypto algorithms.

 ## How to get it

 This library is available as